Senator John Fetterman and wife hospitalized after Maryland car crash

 “On Sunday morning, John and Gisele were involved in a car accident with another driver.
 Out of an abundance of caution, they were evaluated at a local hospital.
 John was treated for a bruised shoulder and they were discharged that afternoon.
 They are doing well and happy to be back in Braddock,” a spokesperson for Fetterman’s office told The Independent.

-Both vehicles were traveling west on I70 when the accident took place at around 8am.
+Both vehicles were traveling west on I-70 when the wreck happened around 8am.

-An investigation into the accident is ongoing and no citations have been issued to anyone involved, said police.
+An investigation into the crash is ongoing and no citations have been issued, police said.

 Join our commenting forum